cu-ecen-aeld/final-project-petercorrea/README.md

 # Automated Vertical Garden

 ## ECEA 5307 Final Project
 This is the final project repository for Peter Correa.

+## Code
+This repo contains the yocto image and tooling.
+The application source code can be found [here.](https://github.com/petercorrea/final-project-assignment-petercorrea)

 ## Team Member
 Pedro (Peter) Correa - Project will be completed individually.